vikilabs/json.library/README.md

 A library to create json object and json array.

 The library tries to use low memory footprint.
 Ideal for Embedded devices.
+Tested and verified on Busybox - ARM 32bit platform.

 # License